Utah's Premier Company for Complete Wastewater Treatment Systems

 Sundance, UT

-This system was originally permitted and installed back in 2007.
-It was the first alternative system permitted in Utah County.
+The first alternative system permitted in Utah County, this system was originally permitted and installed back in 2007.
 When installed, it replaced a failed holding tank.
-Because of shallow ground water and close proximity to the Provo River, the textile filter that was installed on this site was the first of its kind and groundbreaking technology for the state of Utah at the time.
+The textile filter that was installed on this site was the first of its kind and groundbreaking technology for the state of Utah at the time.
 The original cabin that this system served was demolished in 2021 and a larger home was built in 2022.
-Most of the original components of the system were still in great shape and were incorporated into the new system to serve the larger home.
+Most of the system’s original components were still in great shape and were incorporated into the new system to serve the larger home.
 The installation of the new system was challenging because of the tight working conditions, groundwater, proximity to the Provo River, and trying to preserve the old growth trees.
 Getting the 20,000 lb tank in and set at this location required working next to and underneath extremely large trees.

 Tollgate Elk Road